Introduction: Yellowjacket Wasp Decoy Nest

 A friend in CA put up a nest from the year before and has had no A.H.W.W. nest anywhere close to it.
 But Terry Prouty, a wasp enthusiast, pointed out that wasps often will build close to an old nest, and he sent me a video to prove it.
 It showed a bunch of old nests with one live nest right along with the old ones.
 It was a popular A.H.W.W. spot in an attic, and perhaps the queen was a close relative?

-Above is a photo of my hanging decoys.
+Above are two photos of my hanging decoys.
 The other photo is of Terry's amazing nest collection.
 You can see how the nests look somewhat like a paper mache covered balloon...
 Terry was very nice to allow me to share his photo with you and to remind us that all wasps are beneficial creatures.
 It's much better to try to deter them than to exterminate them.
 I agree!
 And I will let you know if this idea works.